The 50 Best Foods for Your Heart

 Tomatoes and tomato paste are packed with vitamins and the antioxidant lycopene, which has beneficial effects on the heart, Morey says.
 They also make the list of summer superfoods for women.

 An apple a day may really keep the doctor away!
 “Apples contain soluble fiber, which can help lower cholesterol, in addition to polyphenols, a group of phytochemicals known for their antioxidant properties,” Morey says.
-Check out 7 of the best ways to eat apples for ridiculous health benefits.
+Check out the best ways to eat apples for ridiculous health benefits.

 Onions and garlic